zjukg/NeuralKG/README.md

 <br>

 # 😃What's New

-## Jan, 2023
+* [Apr, 2023] We propose a [challenge](https://tianchi.aliyun.com/competition/entrance/532081/introduction) for inductive KGRL at [CCKS2023](https://sigkg.cn/ccks2023/en/).
+Baseline is buildt based on [NeuralKG-ind](https://github.com/zjukg/NeuralKG/tree/ind).
+Welcome to involve!
+* [Apr, 2023] We release [NeuralKG-ind](https://github.com/zjukg/NeuralKG/tree/ind) for inductive Knowledge Graph Representation Learning(KGRL).
+The [paper](https://arxiv.org/pdf/2304.14678.pdf) of NeuralKG-ind is accepted by SIGIR2023 in Demonstration Track.
-* We add the [SEGNN](https://arxiv.org/abs/2109.11800) model for our library
+* [Jan, 2023] We add the [SEGNN](https://arxiv.org/abs/2109.11800) model for our library

-## Oct, 2022
-* We add the [DualE](https://ojs.aaai.org/index.php/AAAI/article/view/16850) model for our library
+* [Oct, 2022] We add the [DualE](https://ojs.aaai.org/index.php/AAAI/article/view/16850) model for our library

-## Sep, 2022
-* We add the [PairRE](https://arxiv.org/pdf/2011.03798.pdf) model for our library
+* [Sep, 2022] We add the [PairRE](https://arxiv.org/pdf/2011.03798.pdf) model for our library

-## Jun, 2022
-* We add the [HAKE](https://arxiv.org/abs/1911.09419) model for our library
+* [Jun, 2022] We add the [HAKE](https://arxiv.org/abs/1911.09419) model for our library

-## Mar, 2022
-* We have provided [Google Colab Tutotials](https://drive.google.com/drive/folders/1OyuxvdjRNFzRuheNZaGGCsPe75T1pW1P?usp=sharing) help users use our library
+* [Mar, 2022] We have provided [Google Colab Tutotials](https://drive.google.com/drive/folders/1OyuxvdjRNFzRuheNZaGGCsPe75T1pW1P?usp=sharing) help users use our library
-* We have provided a new [blog](http://neuralkg.zjukg.org/uncategorized/neuralkg-for-recommendation%ef%bf%bc/) about how to use NeuralKG on custom datasets
+* [Mar, 2022] We have provided a new [blog](http://neuralkg.zjukg.org/uncategorized/neuralkg-for-recommendation%ef%bf%bc/) about how to use NeuralKG on custom datasets

-## Feb, 2022
-* We have released a paper [NeuralKG: An Open Source Library for Diverse Representation Learning of Knowledge Graphs](https://arxiv.org/abs/2202.12571)
+* [Feb, 2022] We have released a paper [NeuralKG: An Open Source Library for Diverse Representation Learning of Knowledge Graphs](https://arxiv.org/abs/2202.12571), which is accepted by SIGIR2022 in Demonstration Track.

 <br>